-Processes supporting or impeding self-regulatory development.
 Accumulating developmental research has identified exposure to adverse events as a common precursor to deficits in self-regulatory skill development (Blair & Raver, 2012).
-Students with or at risk for EBD are more likely than students without disabilities to live in poverty, have a single or unemployed parent, and to have another household member who has a disability (Wagner, Kutash, Duchnowski, Epstein, & Sumi, 2005).
+Students with or at risk of EBD are more likely than students without disabilities to live in poverty, have a single or unemployed parent, and to have another household member who has a disability (Wagner et al., 2005).
 These socio-economic disadvantages increase child exposure to stressful, threatening, and unpredictable socialization experiences, including family instability, family conflict, insufficient parental supervision and support, and punitive discipline practices (Blair & Raver, 2012).
-Chronic stress exposure, in turn, impedes the neurodevelopment of physiological stress management systems and executive function skills, increasing emotional reactivity (e.g., easily aroused feelings of anxiety, anger, or ambivalence in interpersonal contexts) and undermining emotion regulation and inhibitory control (Shin,
+Chronic stress exposure, in turn, impedes the neurodevelopment of physiological stress management systems and executive function skills, increasing emotional reactivity (e.g., easily aroused feelings of anxiety, anger, or ambivalence in interpersonal contexts) and undermining emotion regulation and inhibitory control (Shin et al., 2018).